apache/druid/docs/tutorials/tutorial-latest-by.md

 Instead of appending the latest total value in your events, you can log the change in value with each event and use the aggregator you usually use.
 This method may allow you to avoid a level of aggregation and grouping in your queries.

 For most applications, you can send the event data directly to Druid without pre-processing.
-For example, when sending impression count to Druid, don't send the total impression count since yesterday, send just the recent impression count.
+For example, when sending impression counts to Druid, don't send the total impression count since yesterday, send just the recent impression count.
 You can then aggregate the total in Druid during query.
 Druid is optimized for adding up a lot of rows, so this might be counterintuitive to people who are familiar with batching or pre-aggregating data.

 For example, consider a datasource with a measure column `y` that you aggregate with SUM, grouped by another dimension `x`.
-If you want to update the value of `y` for `x` from 3 to 2, then insert -1 for `y`.
-This way the aggregation SUM(`y`) is correct for any queries grouped by `x`.
+If you want to update the value of `y` from 3 to 2, then insert -1 for `y`.
+This way the aggregation `SUM(y)` is correct for any queries grouped by `x`.
 This may offer a significant performance advantage but the trade off is that the aggregation has to always be a SUM.

 In other cases, the updates to the data may already be deltas to the original, and so the data engineering required to append the updates would be simple.
 The same performance impact mitigation applies as in the previous example: use rollup at ingestion time combined with ongoing automatic compaction.